pha4ge/infrastructure-resources/docs/recommendations.md

     - DP & KN more work and clean up and restructuring
 - 2024-07-10:
     - DP & KN more work and clean up
+- 2024-07-17:
+    - DP & KN more work and clean up and restructuring and filling out
 </details>

 ## Abstract